harmonicalchemy/dotfiles/ssh/SSH-README.md

 This directory contains example **SSH config** files which reflect the best practice methods from top security experts in the field.
 In particular, [**Stribika's: The secure shell**](https://stribika.github.io/2015/01/04/secure-secure-shell.html), and his [**Github wiki**](https://github.com/stribika/stribika.github.io/wiki/Secure-Secure-Shell) where many other experts have contributed results of their own independent research.

 I have written and continually update a document titled: **OpenSSH Configuration & Management** a `PDF` file which may also be included within this directory once I have a good draft for publishing.
-Currently I am using it while I get my own configurations debugged and ready for real-world use.
-All of these files are actually not ready for real-world use yet.
-When they are ready, this file as well as: **dotfiles** project's main `README.md` will be updated to reflect that status.
+That may be a while because I keep updating that document as I find new things to include there.
+Many of these files are actually not ready for public use yet.
+This project is currently in beta.

 **The configuration files:** `ssh_config` _(system wide configuration file: `/etc/ssh/ssh_config`)_ & `config` _(user's home directory configuration file: `$HOME/.ssh/config`)_ are used to separate Global `SSH` configurations from special-case configurations.